 What Causes Yellow Teeth (And How to Fix Them)

 A bright, white smile is often associated with good oral health and confidence.
-However, many people struggle with yellowing teeth, which can be caused by various factors.
+However, many people struggle with yellow teeth, which can be caused by various factors.
 If you’ve noticed that your teeth are not as white as they used to be, don’t worry—there are solutions available.
-In this blog, we’ll explore the common causes of yellow teeth and the most effective ways to restore their natural whiteness.
+In this blog, we’ll explore the most common causes of yellow teeth and the most effective ways to restore their natural whiteness.

 What Causes Yellow Teeth?